JJ/venice-tunnels-bridges/README.md

 bridge, under the gate: analyzingthe role of bridges and underpasses in thecomplex network of Venetian streets*, by JJ Merelo and Uri Hershberg, focused on network analysis of tunnels and bridges.

-Check out the full text by [download the abstract](https://github.com/JJ/venice-tunnels-bridges/releases/download/v0.9/abstract-venice-tunnels-bridges.pdf) or  [the technical report that goes with it](https://digibug.ugr.es/handle/10481/105168).
+Check out the full text by [downloading the abstract](https://github.com/JJ/venice-tunnels-bridges/releases/download/v0.9/abstract-venice-tunnels-bridges.pdf) or  [the technical report that goes with it](https://digibug.ugr.es/handle/10481/105168).